- Gym managers and personal trainers have a significant impact on client retention and overall profitability.

 Once you’ve completed the interview process and have made a decision, offer the job to your desired candidate.
 Only after that candidate has accepted the job do you follow up with the others you’ve interviewed to let them know you’ve hired another candidate.
 It is common courtesy to inform all the candidates you brought in for an interview that the position has been filled.

-By hiring freelancers, your business escapes the commitment that comes with salaried workers.
+It can be challenging to hire full-time employees.
+But by hiring freelancers, your business escapes the commitment that comes with salaried workers.
 You can choose a professional to work on a particular project in your gym or for a period of time leading a scheduled class.

 One of the most important steps during the hiring process is to make certain that your new hire understands that this role is one of an independent contractor.
 Freelancers are independent contractors who should receive a Tax Form 1099 from the company using their services and are subject to paying their own taxes, including self-employment tax.